nikkijuk/pigeongram/README.md

 - Select service task at Camunda modeler
 - Select "DelegateExpression" as implementation
-- set Delegate expression to "#{process-step-name}"
+- set Delegate expression to "#{processStepName}" so that it matches to bean annotated with @Named

 ### Code for process step